Hill Giants

 Reactions

 Kick Away.
-As a reaction to a creature ending its movement within 5 feet of the giant, the giant forces it to succeed on a DC 16 Dexterity saving throw or be knocked prone, pushed 10 feet away, and lose concentration if it was holding it.
+When a Medium or smaller creature enters the giant's reach, the giant can force it to succeed on a DC 16 Strength saving throw or be knocked prone and pushed up to 10 feet away..

-The creature must make a DC 16 Dexterity saving throw, falling into the cauldron on a failed save or taking 10 (3d6) bludgeoning damage on a successful one.
+The creature must succeed on a DC 16 Dexterity saving throw or fall into the cauldron, taking 10 (3d6) bludgeoning damage and landing in the nearest adjacent space on a success.

 Hill Giant Chef Soul Tactics